Sairina009/OSD_SOURCE_CODE/README.md

 - PHP

 1. **Installation Steps:**
-    Extract the OSD_SOURCE_CODE folder and go to DATABASE folder and check it's path:
+    1. Extract the OSD_SOURCE_CODE folder and go to DATABASE folder and check it's path:
         Update the path of the DATABASE folder in the mysql_setup.sh file loacted in the install folder. cd /OSD_SOURCE_CODE/install
         vi mysql_setup.sh
         sudo mysql -u root -p kvm < /path/to/kvm.sql             ------- (Replace /path/to/kvm.sql with the actual path) save the file.

-    Also check the path of OSD_SOURCE_CODE folder:
+    2. Check the path of OSD_SOURCE_CODE folder:
         Update the path of the OSD_SOURCE_CODE folder in the php_setup.sh file loacted in the install folder. cd /OSD_SOURCE_CODE/install
         vi php_setup.sh
         sudo cp -r /path/to/OSD_SOURCE_CODE/* /var/www/html/od        -----(change the path of OSD_SOURCE_CODE in this line) Save the file.

-    Update your board ip address in the update_ws_ip.sh file loacted in the install folder. cd /OSD_SOURCE_CODE/install
+    3. Update your board ip address in the update_ws_ip.sh file loacted in the install folder. cd /OSD_SOURCE_CODE/install vi update_ws_ip.sh new_ip_address="your_desired_ip_address"                      ------(change "your_desired_ip_address" with your board's ip address)
-    vi update_ws_ip.sh
-    new_ip_address="your_desired_ip_address"                      ------(change "your_desired_ip_address" with your board's ip address)
         Save the file

-    Make the file executable:
+    4. Make the file executable:
         chmod +x setup.sh
         Run this script: While running it will ask for password enter system's password.
         ./setup.sh

 2. **Access PHP Pages:**
    Open a web browser and navigate to your Board IP address and speccify /od.